santaswarup/scalania/README.md

 [Warsaw Scala Enthusiasts](http://warsawscala.pl/) group has been using the project quite regularly during their meetups.

-## How to get started with the project
+## How to get started with this project

 * In the directory where you downloaded (cloned) the `scalania` project, e.g. `~/oss/scalania`, run `./activator` (on Mac OS/Linux) or `activator` (on Windows).